Battlefield 6 vehicles guide: vehicle types, controls, progression, and tips

 If you can’t enter a tank, there are certain tanks you can grip onto the back of.
 You can also move soldiers or supplies by putting them on top of the tank.
 Remember to use an Engineer to repair your tank between engagements so it isn’t destroyed.

-Switch your weapon with F or scroll middle mouse up or Y/Triangle.
+F or scrollmiddle mouse up or Y/Triangle

-Lock your turret by pressing V or D-pad down.
+Lock your turret

 When you’re driving, you can switch between first and third person views.